-Do you enjoy conducting research?
-Are you computer-savvy and organized?
-Do you like working one-on-one with people?
-You should pursue a Bachelor of Science degree in Information Science at the University of North Texas.
+Are you computer-savvy?
+Do you value being organized?
+If so, you should consider pursuing a Bachelor of Science degree in Information Science at the University of North Texas.

-Our bachelor’s degree program is the portal to a master’s degree, which is necessary for most librarian positions.
-While pursuing your degree, you will hone the skills required to:
+The bachelorís degree program is the portal to our masterís degree in Information Science or Library Science.
+While pursuing your degree, youíll hone the skills required to:

-A key component of the program is its flexibility.
-Course work is offered in a variety of formats – onsite, online and blended – so you can better balance classes with full-time or part-time employment.
-You can also choose from a wide range of minors, which often become an area of specialization for graduate study.
-A minor in a technological field makes you more marketable to a variety of information agencies upon graduation.
+Another key component of the program is its flexibility.
+Course work is offered onsite, online and in blended formats so you can balance classes with full-time or part-time employment.

-The information sciences courses will provide an overview of information professions, information organization, and information access and retrieval.
-Practicum and field experience are available.
+The information science courses provide an overview of information professions, information organizations, and information access and retrieval.
+A complete degree plan is available at our website.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.